 How to Plan the Perfect Burns Night

 However, it can be fun to change up how you plan to present yours.
-We asked one of our guests how they usually celebrated Burn’s Night and they have been nice enough to share a fun family tradition they have.
+We asked one of our guests how they usually celebrated Burn’s Night and they have been nice enough to share a fun family tradition they have …

-A week before Burns night each guest will be given a Burns Poem that influences how they dress and even personality on the night.
+A week before Burns night each guest is given a Burns poem.
+This influences how they dress and even their personality on the night.
 For instance, last year one of their guests painted their face red, wore a red t-shirt and green trousers.
 Can you guess which poem they were?
 We guessed straight away and of course, they were ‘A Red, Red Rose’.
-We were told that before dinner is served, everyone gets to read out their poem and whoever performed theirs the best wins a special prize!
+Before dinner is served, everyone gets to read out their poem.
+Whoever performs theirs the best wins a special prize!

-The first Burns Supper was held by Burn’s friends on 21st July 1801, five years following his passing in memory of his extraordinary life.
+The first Burns Supper was held by Burns’ friends on 21st July 1801, five years following his passing in memory of his extraordinary life.
 To this day, people will celebrate on 25th January, the birthday of the iconic poet.

-We hope that this crash course on the perfect Burns Night has set you up perfectly for when the 25th comes along.
+We hope that this crash course on the perfect Burns Night has set you up nicely for when the 25th comes along.
 We would love to know of any traditions you have.
 Let us know on Facebook, Twitter or Instagram!